 South Sudan has been a country in turmoil since its formation.
 Today there are over seven million people in need.
 In 1983, after a decade-long pause in the Sudanese civil war between the north and south, conflict broke out again.
 It wasn't until early 2005 - after more than 1.5 million people had died - that a peace agreement was signed between the two sides.
 The agreement led to the historic vote that created the Republic of South Sudan on July 9, 2011, making it the world’s youngest nation.

-From the start, South Sudan was one poorest countries in the world.
+From the start, South Sudan was one of the poorest countries in the world.
 Most of the fledgling nation is in the grip of a humanitarian crisis fueled by years of chronic underdevelopment, conflict and natural disasters.
 More than 4.5 million South Sudanese are displaced inside and outside country, which is the biggest refugee crisis in Africa.

 What CARE is doing

 CARE has been working in the region since the early 1990s.
 CARE is providing critical, lifesaving support and building the resilience of the internally displaced populations in South Sudan as well as the refugees and vulnerable host communities in neighboring countries, such as Uganda and Sudan, while building resilience among communities to withstand possible future crises.
 CARE’s offices in the region have stepped up to address the needs of the influx of South Sudanese refugees that has occurred over the last three years through the different programs.